HAEdwin/APSystems-ECU-proxy-for-cloudless-operation/README.md

 - Ability to privately own the produced data

 # Disadvantage
-- No large repository of historical data and (trend-)analysis at EMA
+- If you are not using HA, no large repository of historical data and (trend-)analysis is available
 - No ECU and Inverter (Over The Air) firmware updates
+- You'll have to know how to reroute traffic

 # Advantage
 - You can use this method to optain the data directly from the ECU without having to scrape the EMA website and then push it to PVOutput for example (you will be missing some inverter parameters like signal strengths and temperatures though)